LvnRtg/Wolfgang-Alpha/README.md

 - Vectors can be initialized by typing either `[1; 2; 3]` or `[1 \ 2 \ 3]` (as one would initialize a matrix with only one column).
 - A range of standard functions for matrices and vectors are pre-defined, such as `det`, `tr` and `adj`.
   For precise lists and explanations on the implementations, see `defaults.rs`.
+- Many matrix functions (e.g. matrix multiplication, transposition) are written with view to efficiency for large matrices (using optimization strategies like tiling for better cache locality and parallelization using the `raylib` crate), even though in this specific application, most matrices are likely small.

 ### Folded operations
 - `sum_{i=a}^b ...` acts as one would expect. `i` has to be an identifier, `a` must be evaluable to an integer and `b` to a float (`a`, `b` need not to be constants).